zz2641/Data-Challenge-Employee-Retention/README.md

 # Research Questions
 What are the main factors that drive employee churn? <br>
 Do they make sense?
-Explain your findings.<br>
+Explain the findings.<br>
-If you could add to this data set just one variable that could help explain employee churn, what would that be?
+If I could add to this data set just one variable that could help explain employee churn, what would that be?

 # Conclusions